d-smith/aws-ruby-samples/README.md

    that references the image.

         ruby create_launch_config.rb vpc-xxxxxxxx

+    Note that the current scripts and PoC assume the use of a baseline AMI that includes Java and Tomcat, with the user data in the launch of the AMI copying the WAR into the webapps directory from an S3 bucket.
+The AMI is lauched with an IAM role that has read access to the bucket.

 6. Once the image is available, the load balancer and auto scaling group can be created.